 Located at the newly opened Wylie Hotel on Ponce de Leon Avenue, Mrs. P’s Bar and Kitchen leans into Southern comfort foods, while bringing in some of the global food influences and ingredients now found at restaurants throughout metro Atlanta.
 Breakfast and brunch offer dishes like an avocado tartine with prosciutto, poached eggs, and arugula, almond croissant French toast, and breakfast tacos stuffed with nduja sausage, eggs, and beans.
 The century-old building in which the Wylie now resides first opened as the Garner-Wallace Hotel in 1929, before closing four years later due to the financial fallout of the Great Depression.
 The property reopened as the 551 Ponce de Leon Hotel and included restaurant Mrs. P’s Tea Room on the ground level.
 Grab a seat outside on the terrace or in the sunroom.

 10 a.m.
 Stroll along the Eastside Beltline

-Follow the signs inside PCM to the Beltline for a mid-morning stroll.
-This car-free pedestrian trail will eventually loop the city of Atlanta, linking dozens of neighborhoods together.
-Make sure to keep an eye out for local art installations, plantings from local garden and nature conservation groups like Trees Atlanta, and street art created by local artists and muralists.
+Follow the signs inside the food hall to the Beltline.
+This car-free pedestrian trail will eventually form an inner loop around Atlanta, linking dozens of neighborhoods together.
+Make sure to keep an eye out for local art installations, plantings from garden and nature conservation groups like Trees Atlanta, and street art created by Atlanta artists and muralists.
 There are plenty of restaurants and businesses along the trail to explore as well as Historic Fourth Ward Park and a skatepark, too.
 Turn right out of PCM onto the trail to head deeper into the Old Fourth Ward.

 1:00 p.m.
 Wander around the Krog Street Market complex